Algebra and Combinatorics of the Brion map on Generalized Permutahedra: The Brion Map on Generalized Permutahedra

-We will show that the poset $\poset_{v_\ell(T)}(a_\ell)$ corresponding to the tangent cone of $a_\ell$ at the vertex $v_\ell(T)$ is the poset $p_\ell(T)$.
+\end{theorem} \begin{proof} We will show that the poset $\poset_{v_\ell(T)}(a_\ell)$ corresponding to the tangent cone of $a_\ell$ at the vertex $v_\ell(T)$ is the poset $p_\ell(T)$.
 Recall that the interior edges of $T$ are in bijection with tree rotations in $T$.
 So consider an internal edge of $T$, say between the vertices labelled $\ell_i$ and $\ell_j$ by the binary search labelling on $T$.
 Without loss of generality suppose $\ell_i$ is a child of $\ell_j$.
-Then there are two cases: $\ell_i$ is either a left child or a right child.
+Then there are two cases: $\ell_i$ is either a left child or a right child. \begin{enumerate}[label=(\alph*)] \item Suppose $\ell_i$ is a left child of $\ell_j$, meaning the tree locally looks like